mistsys/belcher/README.md

 Burp version at this time isn't tested for `Java >=1.8`.
 Downgrade to `Java < 1.9`, and it should work.
 (Burp will emit a warning for `Java >= 1.8`, but `1.8.0` has worked just fine for me so far)

+### Future Work
+Baking [burp-rest-api][burp-rest-api] into a Docker container would make it more convenient for testing, but it's hard to build in the container.
+The reason is actually pretty simple:
+Burp Pro looks in the default Java store location for the license key; if it doesn't find the key and you're running in headless mode, it'll prompt you to accept the EULA and paste in your key.
+So now there are two problems:
+ - the gradle build doesn't allow you to accept the EULA/paste the key.
+Technically an easy fix--just add this to build.gradle `standardInput = System.in` in `bootRun`.
+I don't recommend this at the moment because...
+ - ...that means you have to activate Burp in the container.
+And then what?
+   - You obviously can't activate every time you run/build, since you'd hit the activation limit.
+   - You shouldn't commit the license to the image, though that would actually work.
+   - What's left is maybe mounting the Java preference store directory as a volume, which seems really messy.

+So for now, my recommendation is to build the jar and run it bare.
+ - In fairness, you have to provide the license key if you run the plain jar anyway, so the latter two solutions aren't *worse* than my present recommendation **if you use this in a CI pipeline**.

+FWIW: You can build with Burp CE too.
+The build will fail on the test phase, but it'll run perfectly fine--you just won't have any of the automated testing features.

 [burp-rest-api]: https://github.com/vmware/burp-rest-api